thoughtram/blog/_posts/2014-06-23-announcing-our-first-workshop.md

 ---
 layout: post
-title: "Announcing our first workshop"
+title: Announcing our first workshop
-date: "2014-06-23"
+date: '2014-06-23'
+summary: >-
-summary: As announced earlier this month, we were working on our website to launch it as soon as possible.
+  As announced earlier this month, we were working on our website to launch it as soon as possible.
 The time has come!
-imageUrl: "/images/banner/announcing-our-first-workshop.jpeg"
+imageUrl: /images/banner/announcing-our-first-workshop.jpeg
 redirect_from:
   - /posts/announcing-our-first-workshop/
 categories:
   - announcements
 tags:
   - git
   - training
   - announcements
 author: christoph_burgdorf
 authors:
   - christoph_burgdorf
   - pascal_precht
+related_posts:
+  - Git Ninja Class comes to Istanbul
+  - Tickets are on sale now!
+  - Joining betahaus education
+  - Understanding branches in Git
+  - The anatomy of a Git commit
+  - Going back in time to split older commits

 ---

 As announced [earlier this month](/posts/we-are-thoughtram), we were working on our website to launch it as soon as possible.
 The time has come!